 Merino wool comes from Merino sheep: a domestic breed of sheep that is widely known for its very fine and soft wool which is easy to wear close to your skin.
 Today, this breed of sheep is most likely to be found in the highlands of New Zealand and Australia.
-Here at Piglet in Bed, we source the Merino wool for our Loungewear collection from Australia where it comes with a Responsible Wool Standard (RWS) certificate.
-Our Merino wool for our duvets, pillows and mattress topper range is sourced from Italy and is certified to be humanely sourced from flocks that are free-range and not farmed.
+Here at Piglet in Bed our merino wool for our duvets, pillows and mattress topper range is sourced from Italy and is certified to be humanely sourced from flocks that are free-range and not farmed.

 How do I care for Merino wool?

 Merino wool is a very durable fabric, in fact it’s six times stronger than cotton!
 However there are some simple tips and tricks you can use to ensure your merino wool maintains its stylish look and comfortable feel for as long as possible.

 - Store socks and garments flat so as not to distort the shape.

 - If you are looking to store your merino wool items for a long period of time, vacuum-packed bags are a great way to keep them safe and away from moths.